WOA-Project/SurfaceDuo-Guides/InstallWindows/Partitioning-SurfaceDuo1.md

 ![Android™ - OOBE](https://github.com/WOA-Project/SurfaceDuo-Guides/assets/3755345/5f86cbbe-df08-4ba6-92aa-b7fd2a7f72b3)

-Congratulations, you successfully unlocked your bootloader.
+Congratulations, you successfully partitioned your device.

 - Assuming your Surface Duo is booted to Android™, plugged to your PC